Spin transport and lack of quantisation for time-reversal symmetric insulators on the honeycomb structure: Introduction

 Let us now state these results more precisely.
-We refer to insulators in the $\mathrm{AII}^{\hexagon}$ class as pairs $(H,\mu)$ where $H$ is a Hamiltonian in $\mathrm{AII}^{\hexagon} $ with a spectral gap, and where $\mu \in \mathbb{R}$ is in the spectral gap.
+We refer to insulators as pairs $(H,\mu)$ where $H$ is a Hamiltonian with a spectral gap, and where $\mu \in \mathbb{R}$ is in the spectral gap.
+An insulator $(H,\mu)$ is short-range, translation- and $2\pi/3$-rotation symmetric if $H$ is such, see \eqref{eq:gamma-per-rot-operators} and Section \ref{sec:Honeycomb_structure} for details.

 Let us denote by $S_{z}=\frac{1}{2}\s_{z}$ the spin operator in the $z$ direction.
 To quantify spin conservation, we follow \cite[Eq.~(1)]{SchulzBaldes} and split any Hamilton operator $H$ as follows